What Can You Learn from Your Muscles? Learning Visual Representation from Human Interactions: Human Interaction Dataset

 \section{Human Interaction Dataset}

 We introduce a new dataset of human interactions for our representation learning framework.
 In this section, we describe the data collection.
 Our goal is to capture how humans react to the visual world by recording their movements and focus of attention.
 Previous datasets of human actions and gaze include only gaze information \citep{fathi2012learning,Xu_2018_CVPR}, part movements from a third-person view \citep{Ionescu2014Human36MLS,Hassan2019Resolving3H}, or only action or hand labels in an ego-centric setting \citep{damen2018scaling,sigurdsson2018charades}.
 In contrast, our new dataset includes ego-centric observations along with the corresponding gaze and body movement information during their daily activities ranging from walking and cycling to driving and shopping.

 To collect the dataset, we record egocentric videos from a GoPro camera attached to the subjects' forehead.
 We simultaneously capture body movements, as well as the gaze.
 We use Tobii Pro2 eye-tracking to track the center of the gaze in the camera frame.
 We record the body part movements using BNO055 Inertial Measurement Units (IMUs) in 10 different locations (torso, neck, 2 triceps, 2 forearms, 2 thighs, and 2 legs).
 Figure~\ref{fig:dataset} shows the data collection setup along with two clips of the captured sequences.
 In total, we collected 4,260 minutes of videos with their corresponding body part movement and gaze from 35 people.
 Unlike the common large-scale datasets used for representation learning such as ImageNet, there is no restriction on the categories observed in the images, and no manual annotation is provided.
+Although the supervision from movement and gaze does not come for free and still requires the participants wearing the sensors, no manual or semantic annotation is needed for acquiring this dataset.
 Statistical analysis of the dataset is provided in Appendix~\ref{app:datastat}.
 Moreover, we provide details of aligning the video with the motion sensors and synchronization of the sensors in Appendix~\ref{app:data}.
 The supplementary video shows a few examples of the video clips.